-- If the type or name of the macro input / output with the attached connection is changed, the connection will be disconnected after the update. - If inputs / outputs are added to the macro, the existing inputs / outputs will not be disconnected after the update. - Macro I/O points are identified by name and type.
+- If the type or name of the macro I/O points with the attached connection is changed, the connection will be disconnected after the update. - If I/O points are added to the macro, the existing I/O points will not be disconnected after the update. - Macro I/O points are identified by name and type.
 If you change the name or type of an I/O point with an external connection and create a new I/O point with the same name and type, the connection will be automatically linked to the new I/O point after the macro update.